madhukar-git/system-design-primer/README.md

 ### Service Discovery

 Systems such as [Consul- ext ](https://www.consul.io/docs/index.html), [Etcd- ext ](https://coreos.com/etcd/docs/latest), and [Zookeeper- ext ](http://www.slideshare.net/sauravhaloi/introduction-to-apache-zookeeper) can help services find each other by keeping track of registered names, addresses, and ports.
-[Health checks- ext ](https://www.consul.io/intro/getting-started/checks.html) help verify service integrity and are often done using an [HTTP](#hypertext-transfer-protocol-http) endpoint.
-Both Consul and Etcd have a built in [key-value store](#key-value-store) that can be useful for storing config values and other shared data.
+[Health checks- ext ](https://www.consul.io/intro/getting-started/checks.html) help verify service integrity and are often done using an [HTTP- # ](#hypertext-transfer-protocol-http) endpoint.
+Both Consul and Etcd have a built in [key-value store- # ](#key-value-store) that can be useful for storing config values and other shared data.

 ### Disadvantage(s): application layer